 Thank you for visiting the policy library.
 We would love to hear about your experience using the library so that we can continue to make improvements.
 Please take a few minutes to complete our user experience survey.

-The University of Wisconsin–Madison strives to foster the highest scholarly and ethical standards among its students, faculty, and staff.
-Several federal requirements ensure those conducting research are trained in responsible conduct of research.
+UW–Madison strives to foster the highest scholarly and ethical standards among its students, faculty, and staff.
+Several federal requirements ensure that those conducting research are trained in responsible conduct of research.

-The University of Wisconsin–Madison mandates individuals subject to federal responsible conduct of research requirements to complete training in research ethics.
-This includes individuals supported by NSF awards, USDA NIFA awards, and NIH training grants.
-Training requirements vary by agency; UW–Madison agency specific responsible conduct of research policies and guidance are included on individual agency pages.
+Training requirements vary by agency; UW–Madison agency-specific responsible conduct of research policies and guidance are included on individual agency pages.

-National Science Foundation: UW--Madison NSF RCR Policy: All undergraduate students, graduate students and postdoctoral researchers supported by NSF research funding at the University of Wisconsin–Madison must take the Responsible Conduct of Research course in Canvas.
+National Science Foundation: UW-Madison NSF RCR Policy: All undergraduate students, graduate students, and postdoctoral researchers supported by NSF research funding at the UW–Madison must take the Responsible Conduct of Research course in Canvas.

-USDA NIFA: UW--Madison NIFA RCR Policy: At UW–Madison, principal investigators, co-investigators and participants supported by a USDA NIFA award must take the "Responsible Conduct of Research" course in Canvas.
+U.S. Department of Agriculture, National Institute of Food and Agriculture: UW–Madison NIFA RCR Policy: At UW–Madison, principal investigators, co-investigators, and participants supported by a USDA NIFA award must take the "Responsible Conduct of Research" course in Canvas.
 This includes, but is not limited to, undergraduates, graduate students, postdoctoral researchers, and sub-recipient participants.

 USDA NIFA Capacity (142) Awards: All UW–Madison active principal investigators, co-investigators, undergraduate students, and graduate students supported by 142 Hatch funds, must receive responsible conduct of research course in Canvas.